-When considering whether or not to sanction the acceptance or retention of a gift your Chief Executive will give specific consideration to the circumstances and timing of the offer.
+When considering whether to sanction the acceptance or retention of a gift your Chief Executive will consider the circumstances and timing of the offer.

 Types of Gifts and Hospitality

 The following gives specific guidance on handling issues related to different types of gifts and hospitality that you may be offered.
 Should you require further clarification or have an issue not covered in these points you should contact the Chief Executive.